 In 1965, Willard Eastman discovered a beautiful but underappreciated way to construct commafree block codes of all odd lengths, over an infinite alphabet.
 Professor Knuth will explain his construction and its interesting connection to questions of iteration versus recursion.

 Professor Knuth is the Professor Emeritus of the Art of Computer Programming at Stanford University.
 Dr. Knuth's classic programming texts include his seminal work The Art of Computer Programming, Volumes 1-3, widely considered to be among the best scientific writings of the century.

 There is no admission charge or registration required for the lecture on Stanford's campus.
-Parking is available in the Panama parking structure at the corner of Panama Street and Via Ortega; parking is free after 4 pm.
-Please follow the instructions below to register for the free live webinar broadcast.
+Parking is available in Parking Structure 2 at the corner of Panama Street and Via Ortega; parking is free after 4 pm.

 6 p.m. - 7 p.m.
 Pacific

 Before the live event, ensure that you have the following equipment and software: